Zequez/logseq-vault/pages/Paca Digestora.md

 	- Does not require turning
 	- It's anaerobic, this means, it compost without oxygen
 	- After the bin is filled, you unmold it and place it somewhere else; the compost mound is fully digested after a few [[Moons]]
+	- It's mostly odour-less if properly managed
 - ## Detailed Usage Instructions
 	- As with all compost bins, research carbon/nitrogen ratio and fill accordingly
-	- Put the greens and food scraps on the middle, then cover with dry stuff like leaves or carad -
+	- Put the greens and food scraps on the middle, then cover with dry stuff like leaves, cardboard, paper, etc
+	- Periodically use a piece of wood to press down the paca; this compresses it and makes it more air-tight.
+It stimulates anaerobic composting.
+	-
 	-
 -